Lab Host Fellows Program

 What is the PEBC Lab Host Fellows Program?

 PEBC Lab Classrooms are a key component of our professional learning model, creating space for participants to learn from the work lab hosts are doing in their classrooms in order to enhance their own practice.
-Our Lab Host Fellows Program offers leadership pathways for teacher leaders to become PEBC Lab Hosts sharing the ways they build inclusive classroom communities where each and every student has the chance to achieve at the highest levels.
+Our Lab Host Fellows Program offers leadership pathways for teacher leaders to become PEBC Lab Hosts sharing the ways they build classroom communities where each and every student has the chance to achieve at the highest levels.
 Fellows are part of a community of learners who meet throughout the school year to share their experiences, support each other, and expand their teaching repertoire.

 Interested in becoming a PEBC Lab Host Fellow?
+Apply by May 13, 2025!

 Qualifications

-You are an ECE-12th grade teacher in the Denver Metro Area
+You are an ECE-12th grade teacher in the Denver Metro area

 Willing to commit to year-long program